IanWohlersUW/NitWDemo/readme.md

 While cover letters are great, I wanted to provide a concrete example of my coding style, and what it'd be like to collaborate with me.
 This whole repo was coded up over the last three days under the premise - "if I had nothing to go off of, how would I start to build Night in the Woods?"
 (I had no prior knowledge of tools used to develop NitW like Yarn Spinner)

 # Guiding Principles:
 Night in the Woods is a *very* writing-heavy game.
-My biggest priority in designing a dialogue system is that it'd be usable *by* a writer - I tried to come up with a syntax that looked like stage notes because I felt that'd be most intuitive for a writer.
+My biggest priority in designing a dialogue system is that it'd be usable *by* a writer - I tried to come up with syntax that looked like stage notes because I felt that'd be most intuitive for a writer.
 Based on that priority I knew I needed a text parser and I envisioned a system that would consume a full script of "stage notes" and output a single coroutine that, when started, would animate the scene described by the text.

 # Composing Coroutines
 I was inspired by [Alan Zucconi's article on nested coroutines](https://www.alanzucconi.com/2017/02/15/nested-coroutines-in-unity/) when thinking about how to sequence dialogue.
 I started by defining an operation to sequence two coroutines in order: